tinymce/tinymce-docs/migration-from-4x.md

 ### Cloud Delivery

-To serve TinyMCE 5 from the cloud, include this in your html page.
-Substitute 'no-api-key' with your api key.
+To use TinyMCE 5 from the Tiny Cloud, include this in your HTML page.
+Replace 'no-api-key' with your api key.
 ```js
 <script src="{{ site.cdnurl }}" referrerpolicy="origin"></script>
 ```

-To serve the latest nightlies and testing builds refer to the [cloud deployment guide]({{site.baseurl}}/cloud-deployment-guide/editor-and-features/)
+To use the latest development and testing builds, refer to the [cloud deployment guide]({{site.baseurl}}/cloud-deployment-guide/editor-and-features/).

 ```js
 <script src="https://cdn.tiny.cloud/1/no-api-key/tinymce/5-dev/tinymce.min.js" referrerpolicy="origin"></script>